 Edited by Ven.
 Jinmyo Renge osho

 An international community practising and teaching Dogen’s Zen since 1985.

-The Roshi began a period of hermitage on Wednesday, January 31st, which will end at 9:30 a.m. on Sunday, February 4th, when he leads monastics in Acalanatha Sadhana.
+The Roshi will begin a period of hermitage on Wednesday, April 4th, which will end on Sunday, April 8th at 9:30 a.m., when he leads monastics in Acalanatha Sadhana.

 Introduction to Zen Workshop

 The next Introduction to Zen Workshop will take place at Dainen-ji on Saturday, April 7th.
 For more information please see:

 For information concerning our Long-distance Training Program, please visit this Web Page: https://wwzc.org/long-distance-training-program